markhicken/folderize/README.md

 # Folderize

 This script moves files into folders based on creation date.
+It is designed for photo/video organization.
+It performs the following...

+1. Converts video files to .mp4 format (disabled by default, enable with --convert-videos)
-It first checks for EXIF data and uses the creation date from there if available, then falls back to the file system creation date.
-It allows temporary system files such as .DS_Store and Thumbs.db to be overwritten.
-It then removes any remaining empty folders from the source folder.
+1. Moves files into their output location by first using the exif creation date if present and falling back to the file system creation date.
+2. Removes any remaining empty folders from the source folder.

 Files are moved into folders of the following format...